 While many will see the iPad as a consumer electronic gadget, at its core it’s a computer.
 It just doesn’t look like a computer.
 The iPad is what Microsoft Bob dreamed of being.
 It’s a computer that’s easy enough for a child, but also has all of the functionality that people expect from a computer.

 The keyboard and mouse are being replaced right before our eyes.
-The iPad still has a virtual keyboard, and an optional physical keyboard with dock, but the main user interface is controlled through hand gestures.
+The iPad still has a virtual keyboard, and an optional physical keyboard with a dock, but the main user interface is controlled through finger gestures.